cultureamp/kaizen-design-system/pull_request_template.md

 ## Kaizen Contributor Checklist

-- [ ] I have gotten a design review from a designer if this introduces user facing changes
+- [ ] This impacts experience and I got a design review ([details](https://github.com/cultureamp/kaizen-design-system/blob/master/CONTRIBUTING.md#quality-and-reviews))
-- [ ] I have gotten someone else to QA this if the changes are significant
+- [ ] I've considered likely risks of these changes and got someone else to QA as appropriate
-- [ ] I or someone else has QA'ed this in IE11 if it feels worth it
+- [ ] I have or will communicate these changes to the front end practice

 View the [Contributing docs](https://github.com/cultureamp/kaizen-design-system/blob/master/CONTRIBUTING.md) for more details.